What do A and T mean in MBTI personality test? Complete analysis of the differences in personality between T and A

 • Record your achievements every day, no matter how big or small

--Learn to appreciate your own strengths
+• Learn to appreciate your strengths

-• Develop the ability to think independently
+• Develop independent thinking ability

-3. Balance personal needs and external expectations
+3. Balancing personal needs with external expectations

 • Learn to say 'no'